-Simmer over medium-low heat for about 30 minutes.
+Simmer over medium heat.
 Keep stirring to prevent the jam from burning.
-It will turn into a nice golden colour.
+It will turn into a nice golden brown colour (cooking time should be around 30 minutes).
 You’ll know it’s ready when it is very thick and the pineapple pulp becomes a bit translucent.
-Remove the cinnamon stick, star anise and cloves.

-Sift 4 cups of flour into a large mixing bowl, then add 1 teaspoon of salt.
 You will also need 250grams of cold butter.
-If you are in the US, this is approximately 2 1/4 sticks of butter.
-If you are in Malaysia, one stick of Golden Churn or SCS butter is 250g so you’ll just need one.
+If you are in the United States, this is approximately 2 ¼ sticks of butter.
+If you are in Malaysia, one stick of Golden Churn or SCS butter is 250g so you'll just need one.
+Make sure the butter is cold; not room temperature!

 Add two large eggs and 4 tablespoons of cold water into the flour.
 Use your hands to combine these ingredients to form a ball of dough.
 Do not knead it too much.

-Using a rolling pin, roll out the dough to about a 1/4 inch thick sheet on a floured surface.
-Use a cookie cutter (1.5 to 2 inch diameter) to cut out the dough and place them on parchment paper over a cookie sheet.
-Make a divot in the center of each cookie, then place one pineapple jam ball in the middle.
+Roll out the dough to a ¼ inch thickness on a floured surface.
+Use a cookie cutter (about 1.3 to 2 inches in diameter, any round cookie cutter will do) to create rounds and place them on parchment paper over a baking sheet.

 I hope you enjoy this recipe!
 Here are the links to all of the cookie recipes for this virtual party.
 We would greatly appreciate it if you could please share this post using the hashtag #ChineseNewYearCookieParty